gregja/haveFunWithDB2/README.md

 Sometimes, there are some small differences of implementation between the different versions of DB2, differences that require adaptations of the SQL code.
 I try to identify them and report them when this happens.

+List of directories :

+- tip01 :

-In the mandelbrot directory, you'll find a SQL query to draw the Mandelbrot Set (in french "Ensemble de Mandelbrot") in ASCII Art style.
+Contains a SQL query to draw the Mandelbrot Set (in french "Ensemble de Mandelbrot") in ASCII Art style.
 This query works fine with DB2 Express C and DB2 for i.
 I adapted for DB2 a query proposed in the official documentation of PostgreSQL.
 This query contains several CTE (Common Table Expressions), it's a very good stuff, very interesting to learn and very powerful.
+The adaptation for DB2 was pretty cool, but the ARRAY_AGG function used in the end of the PostgreSQL version doesn't exist on DB2.
+But I found an alternative solution using the LISTAGG function of DB2.
+Probably the most interesting part of the query is the recursive CTE Z. Using a CROSS JOIN in a recursive CTE is not so usual... very interesting stuff.